Name: Rebecca L.

 LIVESTRONG.COM: What’s the biggest challenge you faced?

-Rebecca: My biggest challenge was overcoming my food addiction.
+My biggest challenge was overcoming my emotional eating.
 I no longer have the strong cravings for sugary, fat-laden foods that I did before.
 This was a huge challenge for me to overcome, but conquering that has made a tremendous difference for me.

 Second, avoid eating at night.
 This was critical for me to lose (and maintain) my weight.
 As an extension of this, eat your biggest meal during the day and keep dinner light.
 Avoid processed and fat-laden foods.
 Try to keep healthy options close so if you feel a need to indulge you can have something less damaging to your diet